Jamessukanto/abe/frontend/shared/features/annotator/packages/annotator/README.md

 This will run our [examples app](https://github.com/annotator/annotator/tree/main/apps/examples) locally at http://localhost:5420.
 Changes to packages will be reflected live on the examples app.

-## License

-This project is part of the annotator SDK.
-It is provided under the [annotator SDK license](https://github.com/annotator/annotator/blob/main/LICENSE.md).

-You can use the annotator SDK in commercial or non-commercial projects so long as you preserve the "Made with annotator" watermark on the canvas.
-To remove the watermark, you can purchase a [business license](https://annotator.dev#pricing).
-Visit [annotator.dev](https://annotator.dev) to learn more.

 ## Trademarks